 Do you suffer from pain caused by inflammation?
 Would you like to discover which foods can help?
-In this video we’re looking at some of the top anti-inflammatory plant foods that can naturally reduce pain and inflammation.
+In this blog we’re looking at some of the top anti-inflammatory plant foods that can naturally reduce pain and inflammation.

 What Is Inflammation?

 Inflammation is an immune response that is a natural part of the body’s defense and healing process, but too much can cause problems.
 Prolonged or chronic inflammation can damage otherwise healthy cells in the body, causing pain and fatigue.
 It also increases the risk of a number of chronic diseases.

 Eating a diet lacking proper nutrition can negatively impact the immune system and contribute to inflammation.
 Refined carbs, saturated and trans-fats, red and processed meats, sugary foods, and too much salt can all lead to inflammation in the body.